ccmchain/ccmchain/cmd/ccmkey/README.md

 ccmkey
 ======

-ccmkey is a simple command-line tool for working with Ethereum keyfiles.
+ccmkey is a simple command-line tool for working with Ccmchain keyfiles.

 # Usage